nx-dotnet/nx-dotnet/README.md

 Run `nx build my-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Serve

+Run `nx serve my-app` to run a simple development server.
+This will watch for file changes and rebuild your project.

 <!--
 ## Running unit tests